-When all the criteria for admission, including clearance and confirmation of financing, have been met, the candidate will be notified, in writing, of his/her admission.
+When all the criteria for admission, including clearance and confirmation of financing, have been met, the candidate and/or the nominating authority shall be notified in writing of the candidate's acceptance for admission.

 The Institute must receive from the candidate a confirmation in writing as to whether he/she is ready to join the programme, whereupon the candidate will be admitted to the programme.